About this site and your web author

 before that.
 I stumbled on the hobby by

-accident after having received an old box of crayons from an auction for something
+accident after having received an old box of crayons from an auction for

-beer cans.
-The breweriana collecting had
+for beer cans.
+The breweriana collecting

-gotten too expensive and my collection too saturated.
+had gotten too expensive and my collection too saturated.
 It was also very competitive; a lot of other

 collectors had more time, energy and money to devote to their collecting.